GeorgyPzk/Conspect/Interview eng/DevOps/Kubernetes/ClusterArchitecture.md

 - kube-proxy - is in every Node.
 Responsible for maintaining network rules on the node, allowing and disallowing network interaction.

+## Load balancer

+Load balancer has two purposes or responsibilities to provide outbound connectivity for nodes and pods and to provide access to applications via Kubernetes services.